 The safety measure was based on the Total Recordable Incident Rate ("TRIR"), which is a measure of the recordable workplace injuries that occur during the year, calculated by multiplying the number of recordable injuries in a calendar year by 200,000 (100 employees working 2,000 hours per year), and dividing this value by the total man-hours actually worked in the year.
-The safety measures were designed to incentivize improvements in TRIR for the company as a whole, for each product line and, with respect to Mr. Brooks, the P&I Division.
-As a result, the safety measure for Messrs.
-Gaut, Harris, Iyyanki, McCulloch and Mercado is based on the company's consolidated TRIR safety performance, and that of the P&I Division's consolidated performance with respect to Mr. Brooks.
+The safety measures were designed to incentivize improvements in TRIR for the Company as a whole and for each product line.
+The safety measure for Messrs.
+Gaut, Harris, Iyyanki, McCulloch and Danford is based on the Company's consolidated TRIR safety performance.